 The need to face endemic risk

-Extreme weather, labour shortages and rising cyber threats have dominated the agribusiness industry the last two years.
-But in 2022, technology and a fresh risk management approach will help manage these challenges.
+Extreme weather, labor shortages and rising cyber threats have dominated the agribusiness industry the last two years.
+But in 2022, technology and a fresh risk management approach will help the industry manage these challenges.

 In 2022, better preparation will help agribusinesses better cope with the immense level of endemic risks in the industry.